samgrant400/TownGenerator/Readme.md

 ## Medieval Town(s) Generator ##
-### (With MapMagic2, and Spline mesh implementation) ###
+### (With MapMagic2, and SplineMesh implementation) ###

 Requires Unity 2021.1 (2021 for [benoit-dumas/SplineMesh](https://github.com/benoit-dumas/SplineMesh) support)
-This version requires the free Assets Mapmagic2, SplinMesh to operate and the 'Objects' and the 'Splines' extensions for MapMagic2 which are not free.
+This version requires the free Assets Mapmagic2, SplineMesh to operate and the 'Objects' and the 'Splines' extensions for MapMagic2 which are not free.

 The Town Init service now creates multiple cities, spreads them based on a minimum distance and the CityLink tool provides automatic splines that link the locations.